betofigueiredo/betofigueiredo/README.md

 ### Blog

 - [Reflections on Reading](https://betofigueiredo.com/blog/reflections-on-reading)<br />
-"A reader lives a thousand lives before he dies.
-The man who never reads lives only one." — George R.R.
-Martin. — March 11, 2025<br />
+A reader lives a thousand lives before he dies.
+The man who never reads lives only one. — March 11, 2025<br />

 - [Best Quality in a Software Developer](https://betofigueiredo.com/blog/best-quality-in-a-software-developer)<br />
 If you were hiring a developer today, what would be the primary quality you'd look for in that person? — January 3, 2025<br />